 The Blackhand Gorge Trail is a typical example.
 It does have parking at each endpoint, but no water is available and only one latrine at one end of the trail.

 Older bikeways, such as the Olentangy Trail or the River Corridor Bikeway, use a system of parks along their routes to provide users with what they need during their journey.
-The parks are often trailside, however the facilites are not.
+The parks are often trailside, however the facilites may not be.
 Here you can expect to venture inside parks to seek out a restroom or water fountain.

 In the past, the Emerald Necklace Trail had provided the most challenging water hunt that we'd experienced.
 However, that's no longer the case as more latrines with anti-bacterial soap dispensers have been added along with nearby water fountains.
 The Necklace ties a long string of linear parks together that covers about 70 miles and involves some road riding between park reservations.
 For those few remaining picnic areas that may not have these updates, look for a small fountain or spigot that's close to the ground and usually found near shelters or pavilions.